 Necessary Equipment for Wound Care

-The suggested supplies for wound care may include the following items:
+Typically, the suggested supplies for wound care include but are not limited to the following items:

 - Gauze sponges

 - Bandages and dressings:

 - Cotton-tipped applicators

 Serious wound care complications can include several conditions.
 If a patient experiences one of the following symptoms, they should contact their doctor immediately.

 - Chills or a fever over 101degrees Fahrenheit